Employment and social inclusion

 Measures promoting the employment and integration of people with disabilities

-- professional support throughout the employee’s career;
+- recruitment, integration and professional support throughout the employee’s career;

 - the development of agreements and partnerships with the disabled and protected employment sectors (ESAT and EA).

 The agreement foresees the creation of five dedicated full-time positions: four disability coordinator positions integrated into the business segments to promote and relay the Group’s disability policy within the operational entities and a dedicated recruiting consultant position tasked with identifying and prequalifying candidates with disabilities for all positions managed by the Recruitment department for France (regarding any type of contract).

 This agreement also enables employees to voice their support for associations that work on behalf of those with a disability in front of a dedicated committee whose members come from the Disability Program and employee representative bodies.
 A specific annual budget is allocated for the duration of the agreement.

 In addition, Total supports organizations such as the Association Total Solidarité Handicap (ATSH), which was formed in 1975 by employees with children with disabilities.
 ATSH provides confidential moral and financial support, helps with paperwork and gives practical assistance to current and retired employees of the Group and their dependents in France who are affected by disability.
 It currently has over 350 members, a third of whom received help from the association in 2018.
 In November 2019, Total signed the “Manifeste pour l’inclusion des personnes handicapées dans la vie économique” initiated by the Secretary of State in charge of People with Disabilities.
 This commitment charter aims to embody a strong ambition around a proactive approach in favor of the employment of people with disabilities.
 This public commitment completes the new agreement and the charter of the UNEA (Union Nationale des Entreprises Adaptées) signed in October 2019, promoting the employment in France of people with disabilities in adapted companies.